REJOICE IN THE LORD

 for what can be seen is temporary, but what cannot be seen is eternal.

 JOY IS A MYSTERY

 Joy is a mystery.
-It’s as mysterious as our suffering.
-And, I think, it’s as boundless as our suffering.
-Somehow, in God’s economy, the one is creating the space for the other.
+It’s as mysterious and as boundless as our suffering.
+Somehow, in God’s economy, the one creates the space for the other.
 Do you recall Jesus’ parting prayer for us (for you!) in John’s Gospel?
-Holy Father, protect them… that you have given me, so that they may be one, as we are one. …Now I am coming to you, and I speak these things in the world so that they may have my joy made complete in themselves.
+“Holy Father, protect them by the name You gave me, so that they may be one, as we are one.” … “Now I am coming to you, and I speak these things in the world so that they may have my joy completed in them.”
 (See John 17)

-Go ahead: “ do joy.”
+Go ahead: “Do joy.”
 (Try it, you’ll like it!)
-And if you can’t do it, ask God for it.
-(It’s a gift God’s Spirit is waiting to give out.)
-And if you still cannot rejoice, if you can’t reach to receive the joy that is there waiting for you, ask for some help.
-Joy will not spare you of suffering, nor did it Jesus.
-We are not spared the cross; we’re shared the cross… but also the joy that follows.
+If you can’t do it, ask God for it (It’s a gift God’s Spirit is waiting to give out.).
+If you still cannot rejoice, if you can’t reach to receive the joy that is there waiting for you, ask for some help.
+Joy will not spare you from suffering (just as Jesus wasn’t spared).
+We are not spared the cross; we share the cross – and also the joy that follows.

 May the God of hope fill you with all joy and peace in believing,

 Br.
 Curtis Almquist

 Br.
 Curtis Almquist has been a monk with the Society of Saint John the Evangelist for more than 30 years, living and praying at the monastery in Cambridge, Massachusetts.
 He connects with a wide spectrum of people, helping them listen and respond to God’s amazing gift of life.